afrut/learn-python/packaging/README.md

   command line tool meant to be accessed globally via the PATH environment variable.
 See _pipx.
 - *pipenv* is a project-level dependency management tool.
 It manages package installations, dependencies, and virtual environments for a given project.
+See _pipenv.
 - *pyenv* can be used to manage python versions.
 See _pyenv.

 # Links